Samuel Evans (VC): Later life

 On 8 September 1855 he was severely wounded during the attack on Redan and after some time at Scutari Hospital was returned to Britain.
 He was discharged from the army, unfit for service, on 13 May 1856.
-It was while in hospital that he met a widow, Margret McNichol who had been invited to nurse at the Scutari Hospital by Florence Nightingale and upon returning to Edinburgh they were married.
+It was while in hospital that he met a widow, Margaret McNichol who had been invited to nurse at the Scutari Hospital by Florence Nightingale and upon returning to Edinburgh they were married.

 Through various connections (and presumably a degree of fame) he acquired a job as lodge-keeper at Holyrood Palace, living in a charming lodge at the entry to Holyrood Park.
 In the 1870s he left Edinburgh and bought a shop in Dumfries but this was not a great success.

 In 1888 he returned to Edinburgh, living in a humble flat at 332 Lawnmarket on the Royal Mile.

 He died in 1901 and is buried with his wife Margaret in Piershill Cemetery in eastern Edinburgh.